mxmssh/manul/README.md

 # Manul
-Manul is a coverage-guided parallel fuzzer for open-source and blackbox binaries on Windows and Linux
+Manul is a coverage-guided parallel fuzzer for open-source and blackbox binaries on Windows and Linux.